 Evaluating efforts to provide trauma-informed care m ust be done on a case-by-case basis.
 Just as the exposure to, impact, expression, and treatment of trauma is unique and varies from person to person, establishing baseline metrics to track progress needs to be similarly unique and tailored to individuals.
 The earlier a formal assessment can be administered and baseline metrics established in the reintegration process, the better.
 It is also important to acknowledge that completing a treatment program is not a sole metric of success.
 Trauma is dynamic, and some individuals may struggle with their trauma for many years.
 Completing therapy cannot be a box-checking exercise, but one of multiple indicators used to evaluate progress.
-Tailoring evaluation efforts to individuals, opting in to therapy even once may be the most successful achievement of their reintegration process from a trauma-informed care perspective.
+Tailoring evaluation efforts to individuals also means acknowledging that success may look different from case to case.
+For some individuals, opting in to therapy even once may be the most successful achievement of their reintegration process from a trauma-informed care perspective.
 For others, measurable progress in symptom expression and management over time may be the best outlook.
 And for others still, formal treatment may never be sought or accepted, and the most stakeholders can do is to help those individuals meet other needs.